Reduced arc schemes for Veronese embeddings and global Demazure modules: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Syu Kato, Sergey Loktev, Ievgen Makedonskyi, and Alexander Petrov for useful discussions.
 We are also grateful to the Mathematisches Forschungsinstitut Oberwolfach for the perfect working conditions during the workshop "Degeneration Techniques in Representation Theory", where an important part of the project was carried out.
+The authors are deeply indebted to Huanhuan Yu, who noticed some mistakes in the early version of this text.
+We also would like to thank R. Venkatesh, who focused our attention on \cite{CV}.

 The work was partially supported by the grant RSF-DFG 19-11-00056.
 The first author is supported in part by the M\"obius Contest Foundation for Young Scientists.